Veterinary Schools In The United States Ranking

 1. Research and Visit Schools

 Don't rely solely on rankings.
 Thoroughly research the programs, faculty, facilities, and clinical opportunities offered by different veterinary schools.
 Visit the campuses if possible to get a feel for the environment and culture.
 Talk to current students and faculty to gain firsthand insights.
 Consider factors such as location, cost of living, and availability of scholarships and financial aid.
-For example, if you're passionate about equine medicine, focus on schools with strong equine programs and research facilities.
+As an example, if you're passionate about equine medicine, focus on schools with strong equine programs and research facilities.

 2. Excel in Prerequisite Courses